-Results for rate-1/20 NL-TCM code obtained in the FPGA testbed are also shown in Fig.3.
+Results for rate-1/20 NL-TCM code obtained in the FPGA testbed, are also shown in Fig.3.
 Due to design constraints, the hardware Viterbi decoder has implementation differences comparing to the software simulation.
 The two main differences are the traceback depth and the maximum path metric.
 Both of these values are set to infinity for software simulation.
-The hardware implementation has a traceback depth of 35 and a maximum path distance metric of 20.
+The hardware implementation has a traceback depth of 35 and a path distance metric of 20.
 These differences cause the deviation from the theoretical bound at low bit error rates.
+Future versions of the simulator will address these issues to provide better performance.